 Your HawksCard is the property of Chowan University and serves as your official University Identification Card.
-It must be carried at all times and presented t University Officials upon request.
+It must be always carried and presented to a University Officials upon request.
 Unauthorized use, reproduction, or alteration warrants confiscation and/or disciplinary action.